 7. Pay Attention to Image Resolution

 You can extend the life of your cartridges by adjusting the image resolution.
-More specifically, you want to decrease the DPI—the lower the number, the less ink your printer will use.
+More specifically, you want to decrease the DPI—the lower your print quality, the less ink your printer uses, the high page yield resulting in a low printing cost per page.

 Go into printer settings and see what it's pre-programmed to print at.
 In some cases, it might be between 200 to 300 DPI, which is overkill for most documents.